microsoft/pai/manual/cluster-admin/how-to-set-up-pv-storage.md

 More details on Azure File volume could be found in [this document](https://docs.microsoft.com/en-us/azure/aks/azure-files-volume).

-## Confirm Worker Nodes Environment
+## Confirm Environment on Worker Nodes

 The [notice in Kubernetes' document](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) mentions: helper program may be required to consume certain type of PersistentVolume.
 For example, all worker nodes should have `nfs-common` installed if you want to use `NFS` PV.
 You can confirm it using the command `apt install nfs-common` on every worker node.